ConsciousnessRealist/consciousnessrealist.github.io/_posts/2022-01-13-being-you-I.markdown

 Nevertheless, there are a few issues on which our positions do not align and outlining these differences could be illuminating (but note that there is about 95% agreement overall, compared to other factions within the consciousness science community).

 ### Commentary
 Below, I will follow the structure of the book and its four chapters.
-However, most of my comments concentrate on the first two sections, as my focus lies on consciousness rather than the self and I pretty much agree in full with Anil's perspective on other minds and his concerns around machine consciounsess.
+However, most of my comments concentrate on the first two sections, as my focus lies on consciousness rather than the self and I pretty much agree in full with Anil's perspective on other minds and his concerns around machine consciousness.

 #### I: Level